Holmes & Yoyo: Development

 The executive producer was Leonard Stern, a former staff writer for and executive producer of Get Smart, which featured an android character named Hymie who was largely a prototype for Yoyo.
 Several episodes of Holmes & Yoyo were directed by John Astin.
 John Schuck also appeared as SFPD Detective Sgt.
-Charles Enright in the McMillan And Wife made-for-television films that starred Rock Hudson alongside Susan Saint James, of which Stern was also creator and executive producer.
+Charles Enright in the McMillan & Wife made-for-television films that starred Rock Hudson alongside Susan Saint James, of which Stern was also creator and executive producer.

 Yoyo's abilities

 Besides super-strength, Yoyo's other abilities include speed reading, and the ability to analyze clues at the scene.
 Yoyo had a built-in Polaroid camera: each time his nose was pressed, a Polaroid photograph of his view would be taken and ejected from his shirt pocket.
 Yoyo's control panel was built into his chest, which could be opened by pulling his tie.
 The level of Yoyo's batteries was critical, because if they ran down his memory and, effectively, his being would be erased.
 In one episode his batteries came very close to running down completely, and he was charged by being pushed against an electric fence with his arms extended.
 Yoyo weighed 427 pounds, and his heavy build could absorb the shock of a bomb.

 Much of the show's comedy was derived from Yoyo's constant malfunctions.
 Some of his common problems included: